CrossLangNV/DGFISMA_definition_extraction/README.md

     To add context (i.e. lists/sublists/enumeration) to the detected definitions, we use a paragraph annotation `de.tudarmstadt.ukp.dkpro.core.api.segmentation.type.Paragraph`, that can be added to the `html2textView` view of the CAS using the paragraph annotation app: https://github.com/CrossLangNV/DGFISMA_paragraph_detection .

-Note that models for sentence classification are not included in the repository, because they are too large.

 ## User scripts